Peter J. Crowley

 The Seventies or for Those of us Who Didn’t Disco “The 60’s” Version 2

-February 13, 2016 By Peter J. Crowley 5 Comments
+02.13.2016 by Peter J. Crowley // 5 Comments

 There was always “The Muse.”
 1973 just started seeking, unsure of direction, not knowing the muse.
 Francis a friend from High School who I loved sweetly.
 We didn’t really date but our closeness was intense perhaps scary.
 Later I would realize I loved all the muses.
 She was a romantic realist we shared that outlook.
 Her in NY me in E. Ct both missing childhood.
 An afternoon by the pond in back of the “Museum” her parents home in Coventry.
 Where in High School we would hang out a very magical place and time.
 Four years later we played, created, a kiss and laughter for a few hours we traveled back to the garden.